mjg123/mjg123.github.io/_posts/2017-12-02-FnProject-Spring-Cloud-Function.md

 - draft
 ---

-NB Similar to the JAX-RS support we [announced TODO_LINK]() last month, the Spring Cloud Function support on Fn Project was largely done by one of our awesome summer interns from the [University of Bristol](http://www.bristol.ac.uk/) - [Will Price](https://about.me/will_price).
+NB Similar to the JAX-RS support we [announced](/2017/11/08/Jax-RS-on-Fn.html) last month, the Spring Cloud Function support on Fn Project was largely done by one of our awesome summer interns from the [University of Bristol](http://www.bristol.ac.uk/) - [Will Price](https://about.me/will_price).

 ## Spring Cloud Function